How To Create Kubernetes Jobs/Cron Jobs – Getting Started Guide

-This tutorial explains creating kubernetes jobs and cronjobs, along with a few tips and tricks.
+This kubernetes tutorial explains how to create kubernetes jobs and cronjobs, along with its basics, use cases, and a few tips and tricks.

 During a Job run, if the node hosting the pod fails, the job pod will get automatically rescheduled to another node.